 After settling in and a week doing boat chores and fighting off a minor sickness, we were ready to venture further afield.
 A visit to the town of El Djem was the first choice for our day trips from Monastir.
 Its located an hour’s drive inland and is the unlikely setting for a Roman coliseum, the second largest in the Roman world.

 El Djem was our first experience of a rural town in Tunisia.
-It was a little rougher around the edges but people were friendly and pointed out the way to the coliseum.
+It was a little rough around the edges but people were friendly and pointed out the way to the coliseum.
 There were some interesting produce stalls lining the road, one with a whole sheep hanging in front.

 Why on earth was there a Roman town out here in the flat and arid landscape?
-And not just some small, insignificant town, but one large and successful enough to be granted the rights by Rome to built a large coliseum.
+And not just a small, insignificant town, but one large and successful enough to be granted the rights by Rome to built a large coliseum.
 It turns out the founders of the city saw the success of the wheat and olive growers in the area and decided they wanted some of that success.
 Water had to be brought via aqueduct and building materials carried overland from the coast, but Thysdrus was born and grew to be the second city of Roman north Africa after Carthage.

 Our first sight of the coliseum looming above the low level housing was very dramatic.

-The coliseum is only partly intact but what remains is still stunning, particularly on the side where you can climb up high to the upper seating area where the views are far reaching.
-There is an information board in Arabic, French and English and we could wander freely; it was uncrowded when we were there, a huge contrast to the long queues to visit the Rome Colosseum.
+The coliseum is only partly intact but what remains is still stunning, particularly on the side where you can climb up high to the upper seating area where the views are far-reaching.
+There is an information board in Arabic, French, and English and we could wander freely; it was uncrowded when we were there, a huge contrast to the long queues to visit the Rome Colosseum.